Steve Gray (musician): Later career

-In the early 1980s several discs of his arrangements were issued by the Steve Gray Orchestra, most notably Beatles Orchestral (1982), with guitarist Martin Kershaw.
+From the late 1970s several discs of his arrangements were issued by the Steve Gray Orchestra, most notably Shades of Gray (1979) and Beatles Orchestral (1982), the latter with guitarist Martin Kershaw.

 Gray joined John Williams' band Sky in 1981, replacing Francis Monkman on keyboards, a role he continued until Sky's final live concerts in 1995.
 From 1991, he worked closely with the North German Radio (NDR) Big Band in Hamburg at the invitation of singer and composer Norma Winstone.
 On her 1995 album Well Kept Secret Gray arranged Winstone's version of the Jimmy Rowles composition "The Peacocks", retitled "A Timeless Place" from her own lyrics.

 From 1998 he worked as guest professor of composition and arrangement in the jazz institute of Berlin's Hochschule für Musik Hanns Eisler also composing and orchestrating the albums Update, You're Everything for the Berlin Jazz Orchestra.
 Gray was the arranger on Abdullah Ibrahim's Ekapa Lodumo album with the NDR Band in 2001.
 The WDR Rundfunkorchester Köln posthumously released the CD Europhonia in 2014 which is a 2003 live recording of Gray's music written for the group.
 Gray was the conductor and musical director for this release.

 He was also a respected composer of concert works.
 These include two operas (Koppelberg, 1989 and Listen to the Earth, 1992, both for W11 Opera), a Requiem for choir and big band, a Guitar Concerto for John Williams and the London Symphony Orchestra (1988), and a Piano Concerto for the French jazz pianist Martial Solal.
 He also orchestrated compositions by Brian Eno in collaboration with the composer, which were performed by the Holland Metropole Orchestra in 1999.
 In 2004 the same orchestra performed a concert version of the musical The Singer by Gray and Georgie Fame and featuring Madeline Bell, which was released on record in 2014.

 Gray died in September 2008, survived by his wife Heather.